hanipman/wowDB/README.md

 # wowDB

 Python script that fills PostgreSQL database with historical price data from World of Warcraft API.
 Data is then visualized using Java GUI application from my other repository.
+Script will be setup as a daemon, current compatibility through Windows planned.

 ### Dependencies:
 ```
 python-wowapi
+psycopg2
 pytest
-psycopg2
 ```

 ### TODO:
-- Refine class methods and tests for more conclusive testing
-- Initialize and connect to PostgreSQL database
-- Determine schema for storing data
-- Parse relevant data from auction house API
-- Store data in 30 minute intervals
+- Store data in 30 minute intervals using daemon.

 ### Stats to track:
 - rolling average
-- market value
 - highs
 - lows